Atinos31/Blog-it/README.md

 ## User Experience (UX)
 ## Strategy
-Every has got something interesting to say or even full depth of knowledge about a particular subject.
+Everyone has got something interesting to say or even full depth of knowledge about a particular subject.
 Blog it enables people to blog about anything and everything and also provides users with a way to communicate with others and attain information about a particular subject.